meiqiuJiang/A-Robust-Target-Tracking-Method-for-Crowded-Indoor-Environments-Using-mmWave-Radar/README.md

 This research was accepted into Remote Sensing.

 This is only a small part of the data set, and it is the point cloud result that has been preprocessed locally.
-Since the original data is too large, if you need more data, you can contact my email — mqjiang@std.uestc.edu.cn.
+Since the original data is too large, if you need more data, you can contact me by email — mqjiang@std.uestc.edu.cn.